Mining in Roman Britain: Fall of the metal economy

 The Roman economy depended on the abundant metals that were mined in many regions.
 Approximately 100,000 tons of lead and 15,000 tons of copper were sourced within the imperial territory and about 2,250 tons of iron were produced each year.
 This abundance and extensive production of metal contributed to the pollution in Greenland ice, and it also affected the metal industry as more and more inexpensive metals were available throughout the empire.

 The production and availability of smelted metal started to cease during the late fourth century as the Romano-British economy began to decline.
 The only solution for people who needed metals as part of their livelihood was to scavenge for metal scraps.
 This is evident from the excavated metalworks from Southwark and Ickham.
-By the end of fourth century Britain was unable to sustain the need for metals, and so many metal-working sites were abandoned and skilled workers left with no jobs.
+By the end of fourth century Britain was unable to sustain the need for metals, and so many metal-working sites were abandoned and skilled workers were left with no jobs.